siana-systems/docker-cubeai-cpu/README.md

-# SIANA Cube-AI Development Docker for CPU-Host
+# STM32 Cube-AI Development Docker for CPU-Host

 This repo provides a docker image for deep-learning development targeting the STMicroelectronics Cube-AI platform.